tedneward/Azgaarnoth/Creatures/Devils.md

 >- **Languages** all,telepathy 120 ft.
 >- **Challenge** 22
 >___
->***Legendary Resistance (3/Day).***.
-If Geryon fails a saving throw, he can choose to succeed instead.
+>***Legendary Resistance (3/Day).*** If Geryon fails a saving throw, he can choose to succeed instead.
 >
->***Magic Resistance.***.
-Geryon has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** Geryon has advantage on saving throws against spells and other magical effects.
 >
->***Regeneration.***.
-Geryon regains 20 hit points at the start of his turn.
+>***Regeneration.*** Geryon regains 20 hit points at the start of his turn.
 If he takes radiant damage, this trait doesn't function at the start of his next turn.
 Geryon dies only if he starts his turn with 0 hit points and doesn't regenerate.
 >
 >#### Actions
->***Multiattack.***.
-Geryon makes one Claw attack and one Stinger attack.
+>***Multiattack.*** Geryon makes one Claw attack and one Stinger attack.
 >
->***Claw.***.
-Melee Weapon Attack: +16 to hit, reach 15 ft., one target.
+>***Claw.*** Melee Weapon Attack: +16 to hit, reach 15 ft., one target.
 Hit: 23 (4d6 + 9) cold damage.
 If the target is Large or smaller, it is grappled (DC 24), and it is restrained until the grapple ends.
 Geryon can grapple one creature at a time.
 If the target is already grappled by Geryon, the target takes an extra 27 (6d8) cold damage.
 >
->***Stinger.***.
-Melee Weapon Attack: +16 to hit, reach 20 ft., one creature.
+>***Stinger.*** Melee Weapon Attack: +16 to hit, reach 20 ft., one creature.
 Hit: 14 (2d4 + 9) force damage, and the target must succeed on a DC 21 Constitution saving throw or take 13 (2d12) poison damage and become poisoned until it finishes a short or long rest.
 The target's hit point maximum is reduced by an amount equal to half the poison damage taken.
 This reduction lasts until the poisoned condition is removed.
 The target dies if its hit point maximum is reduced to 0.
 >
->***Sound the Horn (1/Day).***.
-Geryon blows his horn, which causes 5d4 minotaurs (see the Monster Manual) to appear in unoccupied spaces of his choice within 600 feet of him.
+>***Sound the Horn (1/Day).*** Geryon blows his horn, which causes 5d4 minotaurs (see the Monster Manual) to appear in unoccupied spaces of his choice within 600 feet of him.
 The minotaurs roll initiative when they appear, and they obey his commands.
 They remain until they die or Geryon uses an action to dismiss any or all of them.
 >
->***Spellcasting.***.
-Geryon casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 21):
+>***Spellcasting.*** Geryon casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 21):
 >
 >At will: alter self (can become Medium when changing his appearance), detect magic, ice storm, invisibility (self only), locate object, suggestion, wall of ice
 >
 >1/day: banishment
 >
->***Teleport.***.
-Geryon teleports, along with any equipment he is wearing and carrying, up to 120 feet to an unoccupied space he can see.
+>***Teleport.*** Geryon teleports, along with any equipment he is wearing and carrying, up to 120 feet to an unoccupied space he can see.
 >
 >#### Legendary Actions
 >Geryon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Geryon regains spent legendary actions at the start of his turn.
 >
->***Infernal Glare.***.
-Geryon targets one creature he can see within 60 feet of him.
+>***Infernal Glare.*** Geryon targets one creature he can see within 60 feet of him.
 The target must succeed on a DC 23 Wisdom saving throw or become frightened of Geryon until the end of its next turn.
 >
->***Teleport.***.
-Geryon uses Teleport.
+>***Teleport.*** Geryon uses Teleport.
 >
->***Swift Sting (Costs 2 Actions).***.
-Geryon makes one Stinger attack.
+>***Swift Sting (Costs 2 Actions).*** Geryon makes one Stinger attack.
 >

 ### A Geryon's Lair